End Election Buying

 - Establish an accessible, fact-checked, on-line voter guide.
 This will include print, audio, and braille versions available in libraries.

-- Restore voting rights for every West Virginia citizen.
+Restore voting rights for every West Virginia citizen, and make driver’s licenses available to every citizen, 18 and older.

 Establish a non-partisan office to draw the lines for electoral districts moving forward.

 No one politician or slate of candidates can win this plan alone.
 We need you.